Venezuela's Chavez remembered with pomp and protests

 Chavez's own humble roots, anti-U.S. rhetoric, network of grassroots political organizations and lavish spending on slum projects made him a hero for many.

-Yet his tough line against opponents, sweeping nationalizations, and rigid economic policies such as price and currency controls angered many others.
+Yet his often tough line against opponents, some of whom ended up in exile or jail, his sweeping nationalizations, and his rigid economic policies such as price and currency controls angered many others.

 One year after his death, though, debate in Venezuela is no longer about Chavez, but his would-be heir.